Anthony Gignac

-Anthony Enrique Gignac (born José Moreno, 1970) is a convicted American (Colombian-born) fraudster and con artist.
-In a career spanning 18 years, Gignac used wealthy, high-ranking personas, most notably that of Saudi prince Khalid bin Al Saud, to fraudulently secure investment in a series of schemes that he presented as being backed by a large personal fortune.
-After defrauding funds of $8.1 million from investors, Gignac was arrested in 2017 after billionaire Jeffery Soffer, the owner of the Fontainebleau Hotel (which Gignac had fraudulently claimed to be intending to invest in), became suspicious of the supposed Muslim prince ordering pork at a restaurant.
+Anthony Enrique Gignac (born José Moreno in 1970) is a convicted Colombian-born American fraudster and con artist.
+In a career spanning 30 years, Gignac used wealthy, high-ranking personas, most notably that of Saudi prince Khalid bin Al Saud, to fraudulently secure investment in a series of schemes that he presented as being backed by a large personal fortune.
+After defrauding funds of $8.1 million from investors, Gignac was arrested in 2017 after billionaire Jeffrey Soffer, the owner of the Fontainebleau Hotel (which Gignac had fraudulently claimed to be intending to invest in), became suspicious of the supposed Muslim prince ordering pork at a restaurant.
 He was jailed for over 18 years in 2019.

 Early life

 Anthony and his younger brother, Daniel, were born in Colombia and orphaned at an early age.
 Gignac's difficult upbringing and the role he was forced to play as a caregiver for his brother have been cited as reasons for his descent into criminality later in life.
 In 1977, at the age of six, Gignac and his brother were adopted by a middle-class Michigan couple and moved to the United States.